cjaq312/CrawlerMicroService/README.md

 #Product REST API
 Function: Exposes Restful API to access elastic cluster.

-Details: Exposes search endpoints to access product information from elastic cluster (on the backend elastic search performs full text search (precision, proximity search, partial matching using analysers– based on search request), filter, paginates and returns the actual or closest results)
+Details: Exposes search endpoints to access product information from database(currently in use)/elastic cluster (on the backend elastic search performs full text search (precision, proximity search, partial matching using analysers– based on search request), filter, paginates and returns the actual or closest results)